Exploring Prague on a budget is quite easy. Besides being an exciting and vibrant place, Prague is also one of the cheapest cities in Europe.

 4. Letna Park

 If you want to get away from the crowds or give your legs a break, the large woodland of Letna Park is the perfect place for having a picnic and enjoying a beer.
-You can also get the best view of Prague from the top of the hill.
+You can also enjoy one of the best views of Prague from the top of the hill.

 Another less-visited part of Prague, the Jewish Quarter dates back to the 10th century and most of its historic buildings, including six synagogues, remain well-preserved.
 Josefov is also the birthplace of the famous writer Franz Kafka.